 Welcome to Nassau, the capital city of the Bahamas.
 Can you smell the salty breeze?
 It blows on those alabaster shores and merges with the fragrances of food getting prepared on the restaurants by the sea, together with the flavour of rum from the distilleries.
 The perfect romantic affair between modernity and folklore.
 The city was in fact a key stronghold of the pirates of the Caribbean during the golden age of piracy, but its transformation, throughout the years, has turned it one of the most vibrant tourist attraction in the Bahamas.
 Be sure of one thing: you won't get bored visiting this paradise, there is undoubtedly something for you especially if you set sails around here.

-Nassau beaches: Sailing around the Caribbean island
+Nassau beaches: Sailing around the Bahamas

 You have just landed from your aeroplane and can’t wait to enjoy some sunbathing on your boat.